Enterprise products, solutions & services

-[Shenzhen, China, June 15, 2020] Recently, Huawei and International Data Corporation (IDC) jointly pre-release their whitepaper on reshaping banking for the recovery era for 2020 during the Huawei Global Financial Services Industry Summit 2020.
-The Whitepaper is scheduled to publish globally in August.
+[Shenzhen, China, June 15, 2020] Recently, an International Data Corporation (IDC) white paper on reshaping banking for the recovery era for 2020, sponsored by Huawei, was announced to publish globally in August during the Huawei Global Financial Services Industry Summit 2020.
 IDC believes that there will be five key stages of recovery and at each stage there will be opportunities to optimize new growth.
 The banking industry overall, stands in a strong position to weather the stresses of 2020 and that it should bet utilize this time to reinforce its overall capabilities and reassess priorities in terms of digital transformation.

 The year 2020 has witnessed unprecedented systemic shocks triggered by COVID-19, but as with all other crises, both challenges and opportunities arrive at the same time.
 The whitepaper will analyze the responses of banks to the trials of current business conditions, dissecting the best responses from across the world in terms of both tactical and strategic responses, and establish a firm recovery framework that banks and other financial institutions can adopt to position themselves to better reach and serve their customer needs for the upcoming recovery phase.